CyberGraph 2.0 - Policy Configuration

 5. Enter an optional Description for the policy.

-6. Then complete the options in the table as desired:
+6. Complete the options as required:

 Field / Option Description